Incpi/Dark-CPI-Web-Extension/README.md

 To install the SAP CPI Dark Mode Extension, please follow these steps:

 1. **Download the Extension:**
-   - Visit the [Chrome Web Store](https://chromewebstore.google.com/detail/dark-sap-cpi/lmegddleeigeddljmdkonofmppbefneo) and search for "SAP CPI Dark Mode."
+   - Visit the [Chrome Web Store](https://chromewebstore.google.com/detail/dark-sap-cpi/lmegddleeigeddljmdkonofmppbefneo) or [EDGE store](https://microsoftedge.microsoft.com/addons/detail/gpafgeambljleonppfbeieehlmdiffop) or search for "Dark CPI" in web-stores.
    - Click "Add to Chrome" to install the extension.

 2. **Manual Installation:**